cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 8. **Planet Cards**.
 Players take the planet cards of the planets they now control (refreshed).
 Players who qualify for the Sovereign/Imperial Special Objectives immediately claim them.

 **Natural Wealth**.
-Players *do collect* the first Trade Good of the Natural Wealth Domain Counters they resolve, even though it was done as part of a Tactical Action (like the wording of Natural Wealth requires).
+Players *do collect* the first Trade Good of stacks of Natural Wealth on planets they take control of, even though it was not done as part of a Tactical Action (like the wording of Natural Wealth requires).

-> TODO: Show an example of what a completed assignment step might look like for a player.

 ### Phase 4: Finalisation

-1. **Prelude Cards Perks**.
-Players receive all the Perks from their Prelude Cards, like Trade Goods, Technologies, etc..., except those related to Trade and Assembly.
-2. **Trade**.
+1. **Trade**.
 Players with Perks relative to opening Trade Agreements can use them to open Trade Agreements between willing players.
 They can open Trade Agreements they are not a part of.
 Players do not need a Trade Agreement Perk to self-trade.
 After this, place the indicated number of Trade Goods on all active Trade Agreements.
-3. **Assembly**.
+2. **Assembly**.
 Players with Perks to affect the agendas may use them in initiative order, then conduct an Assembly where players have as many votes as the influence value of their Home System (to a minimum of 1), plus bonus votes from the Perks of their prelude Cards.
 Voice of the Council may not be called.
 For the purpose of resolving the agendas, this assembly is considered as taking place in the first round of the game (the one that will start after the prelude is done).
-4. **Victory Points**.
+3. **Victory Points**.
 Every player gains 2 Victory Points.
-5. **Racial Upgrade**.
+4. **Racial Upgrade**.
 Conduct the "Unlock Racial Upgrades" step of the Status Phase.
 Players can only use their Trade Goods to pay.
-6. **Repair**.
+5. **Repair**.
 All units are repaired.
-7. **Start the game**.
+6. **Start the game**.
 The prelude is over.

 **Players may not activate enemy Home System during the first round**
 Even if prelude roughly simulated the first two rounds, this will still technically be the first round of the game, so this base rule does apply.